Ant0ni00x/ai-NES/docs/TECHNICAL.md

-# AI-NES Technical Documentation
+# ai-NES Technical Documentation

-This document covers the internal architecture and key implementation details of the AI-NES emulator, with emphasis on **correct hardware modeling** and the **capability-driven mapper system**.
+This document covers the internal architecture and key implementation details of the ai-NES emulator, with emphasis on **correct hardware modeling** and the **capability-driven mapper system**.

 ## Table of Contents